-The MSO has no objection to this development from a navigational viewpoint.
+MSO has no objections from a navigational viewpoint to the above application.

 MSO advised that in order for charts and nautical publications to be updated the applicant is required to inform the British Admiralty Hydrographic Office at Taunton, UK, of the location and nature of the site.